-Students under the age of 18 who need working papers (Employment Certificates) in order to gain employment may obtain them from the front office secretary.
+Students under the age of 18 who need working papers (Employment Certificates) to gain employment may obtain them from the front office secretary at Oxford Area High School.
 The student must have the promise of a job in the state of PA before the application for working papers will be issued.
 Students/parents desiring to obtain working papers should contact the front office secretary to schedule an appointment.
+Information on working papers can be found on the OAHS website (www.oxfordasd.org).
 Students wishing to obtain working papers for a job outside of PA must contact that state's labor department.
+Should you require additional information, please contact your child's guidance counselor.